menelikseth/FEND-Project-02/README.md

 4. validate HTML and css
 5. compare to rubric to make sure expectations are met and exceeded
 6. find some creative commons graphics for blog elements
+7. use Udacity GPT to generate some blog posts instead of Lorep Ipsum

 ## From project rubric